-I always feel like my basil produces way more leaves than should be possible.
-However, now that I know how to dry basil in the air fryer it takes just a few minutes to dehydrate it for later.
-I use basil from my garden year round, thanks to this quick and easy drying method.
+I always feel like my basil plant produces way more leaves than should be possible.
+However, now that I know how to dry basil in the air fryer, it takes just a few minutes to dehydrate it for later.
+I use basil from my herb garden year round, thanks to this quick and easy drying method!

 Can You Dry Basil in an Air Fryer?

-However, you can always dry basil in the microwave as well if preferred.
+For a different method that’s still fast, you can dry basil in the microwave too!

 - Start with clean, dry, fresh basil

-- Remove the leaves from the stems (small leaves connected by thin stems are fine)
+- Remove the leaves from the stems (smaller sprigs connected by thin stems are fine to leave as is)

 - Spread out your fresh basil leaves in a single layer in the preheated air fryer basket (if you have a lot, you may need to do this in batches)